bitovi/academy/src/typescript/6-interfaces.md

 ## Interfaces in TypeScript

 An interface in TypeScript is a way to define the syntax an entity should adhere to.
 An interface defines the members - properties, methods, and events.
 It may be easy to think of it as the signature of an API.
-It's worth noting that interfaces aren't transpiled into our output Javascript, they're simply used for typechecking during the development process.
+It's worth noting that interfaces aren't transpiled into our output JavaScript, they're simply used for typechecking during the development process.

 @sourceref ./6-1-interface.html
 @codepen